 top of page

-On this page you will find out everything about the visa regulations for different professional groups.
+Lawyer explains: Everything about visa regulations for different professional groups.

 Share:

-German residence law sometimes imposes different rules depending on the profession .
+German residence law sometimes differs depending on the profession .
 For example, members of so-called shortage occupations (e.g., IT specialists) can apply for a visa under simplified conditions, while some professional groups must undergo very complicated review and recognition processes.
 The requirements for a residence permit (e.g., regarding training) also often differ.
-This is primarily due to the fact that labor migration in Germany is heavily influenced by political factors.
+This is primarily due to the fact that labor migration in Germany is heavily influenced by political pressure.

 On this page, you will find legal articles on the regulations applicable to your specific professional group.
 The residence options described in these articles for specific professional groups generally apply regardless of skilled worker status.
 These options therefore exist (provided you have recognized professional or academic training) in parallel with the options for skilled worker immigration .